Could Improved Communication and Understanding Help Us Resolve Problems in Our World?

 3. Final Application

 What can you expect to see from all this work?
 Our discoveries will take the form of blog posts, videos, podcasts and the publication of the book series Seeking a More Enlightened Worldview.
-Volume 1 of this series is targeted for release in March of 2021.
-We have a GoFundMe campaign where you can contribute and help us formally establish this nonprofit organization.
+Volume 1 of this series is targeted for release by the end of 2021.
 If you would like more information about this project or you would like to be involved in some way, please contact us at firstname.lastname@example.org.